anonaddy/addy.io/source/faq.md

 Blocked emails do not count towards your bandwidth (e.g. an alias is inactive or deleted).

+#### **How many emails can I receive before I go over my bandwidth limit?**

+The average email is about 76800 bytes (75KB), this is roughly equivalent to 7,000 words in plain text.
+So the 10MB monthly allowance would be around 140 emails and the Pro plan's 500MB would be almost 7,000 emails.

 #### **What happens if I go over my bandwidth limit in a given month?**

 If you get close to your limit you'll be sent an email letting you know.
 If you continue and go over your limit the server will start discarding emails until your bandwidth resets the next month.